 The Winter Market next to the Giant Ferris Wheel breathes enjoyment into the cold Viennese air.
 Although most of the rides in the funfair are closed for the winter, visitors can still soar through the air on the flying swing or take a turn on the bumper cars.

-The Hof Palace Christmas Village is a worthwhile excursion destination and can be reached conveniently by shuttle bus from Vienna.
+The Hof Palace Christmas Village is a worthwhile excursion destination and can be reached conveniently by bus from Vienna.
 Visitors will find a traditional country Christmas there.
 The arcade court offers a genuine imperial Christmas fairy-tale, and children will be fascinated by the manger and petting zoo.